 The Bambino plus does have this too, but it’s a bit more advanced with the Barista touch, with more control over the milk texture and temperature and the controls being via the touch screen.

-I know I’m starting to come across as a real Sage fanboy ;-), however they truly do make some of the smartest espresso coffee machines.
-They do things differently from the way many manufacturers work when it comes to designing domestic coffee machines.
+I know I’m starting to come across as a real Sage fanboy ;-), but they really do make some of the smartest espresso machines.
+They do things differently from the way most manufacturers work when it comes to designing domestic coffee machines.

-The dual boiler is a fantastic example of this.
-The obvious approach to making a higher-end espresso coffee machine would have been to make a dual boiler machine or a heat exchanger (which heats the brew water via a pipe running through the steam boiler).
+The dual boiler is a great example of this.
+The obvious approach to making a higher-end espresso machine would have been to make a dual boiler machine or a heat exchanger (which heats the brew water via a pipe running through the steam boiler).

-Instead, they created a (the first, that I’m aware of, at least when it comes to domestic machines) dual boiler machine, likewise with a heat exchanger for the objective of improving thermal stability.
+Instead, they created a (the first, that I’m aware of, at least when it comes to domestic machines) dual boiler machine, also with a heat exchanger for the purpose of improving thermal stability.

 The smart bits